Scoring Your Credit - How's Your FICO?

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
-Some of the factors in deciding your FICO score include:
+Some of the pieces in determining your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone with a higher FICO score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You'll still get approved for a loan with a lower score, but the interest accrued over time could be more than double that of an individual with a stronger FICO score.

-Improving your credit is the best way to ease into purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at (941) 306-3059 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+There are ways to raise your score.
 Building your FICO score takes time.
-It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Stay on top of payments.
+- Pay on time.
 How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
 But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.
+It's better to have each of your cards at an even balance than to have all of your debt taking up the balance one card.

-- Store cards and gas cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always avoid keeping a high balance for too long because these types of cards normally have a surprisingly high interest rate.
+- Apply for gas cards or chain store credit.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of keeping a large balance for too long because these types of cards usually have a larger interest rate.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Venice Hometown Realty, LLC, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Venice Hometown Realty, LLC, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.